ssachi12/ssachi12/README.md

 ## About Me

-I am a dedicated and motivated individual seeking an entry-level position in software development within the information technology industry.
-I am eager to contribute my skills and abilities to foster professional growth while being resourceful, innovative, and flexible.
+A dedicated and motivated software developer and a technical lead

 ---